Davis-Technical-College/CanvasAssistantBlazor/README.md

 - You are using an **updated version** of Visual Studio or your chosen code editor.
 - You have installed the correct version of the **.NET SDK (8.0 or higher)**.

+### Additional Resources:
+For setup instructions specific to Visual Studio, refer to the [Visual Studio Setup Documentation](/docs/VisualStudioSetup.md).
+This includes guidance for running the project on DTC computers.

+---

-### Current Program Features (as of 2/28/2024):
+## Current Program Features (as of 2/28/2024):
 - A **Hello, World!** page with a counter that increments by 3.
 - Another counter page that increments by 1.
 - A weather page displaying randomized placeholder data.

 > All these pages can be accessed using the navigation pane on the left side of the screen.

-### Additional Resources:
-For setup instructions specific to Visual Studio, refer to the [Visual Studio Setup Documentation](/docs/VisualStudioSetup.md).
-This includes guidance for running the project on DTC computers.

 ---